 The problem with them is the same, everything is wrapped in UI components.
 FTD has a pure data language representation, we are trying to keep data in globals so they can be easily accessed from programs, and components modify these globals, but since any component can modify any global, we have a potential debugging nightmare.

 So data only in UI, no globals, and pure expressions over these ui specifi data?
 Or data first, and UI later to modify the data?
 In Excel/PowerFX it’s a bit hard to have two “views” that can modify same underlying data.
-Consider Dark Mode, we model it as a global, fpm.dark-mode
+Consider Dark Mode, we model it as a global, fastn.dark-mode

 , but in PowerFX it would be managed by a cell, and what if you want to have dark mode switcher in multiple places in the UI?
 Since they are different components either it would not be possible, or PowerFX will have an escape hatch and will make some sort of singleton variable shared by all instances of the given component.
 We can do this as well, create “static” or singleton modifier for variables, and share it across all instances of a component.